CherBachar/TimeseriesCalciumAnalysis/README.md

 2. Pres 'Segment' - Segmentation of cells, and detection of active cells will appear in the axes.
 Upload the corresponding time-series calcium image.

 3. If you want to remove/ add cells, click on the corresponding button, and press 'Enter' once done.
 Please note you can add/remove both cells (left figure) and active cells (right figure).
+To display cells that were edited, click 'Plot Cells'.

 4. Once you detected all the cells you want, press 'Analyse Ca2+' to analyse the time-series calcium signal.